- Why You Need an Experienced Motorcycle Accident Attorney

 If we do succeed in getting you money for your claim, our fee will be a percentage of your recovery.
 If we don’t succeed, you won’t pay us anything at all.
 There are no out-of-pocket costs and nothing to lose.

-Our Lawyers Know Victims of Motorcycle Accidents Deserve More
+Our Omaha Motorcycle Accident Lawyers Know You Deserve More

 At Hauptman, O’Brien, Wolf & Lathrop, P.C., we take the time that is required to understand how your accident happened and how it has impacted your life.
 We will take on the insurance companies, investigate your accident, establish liability, and work very hard to ensure you are fairly compensated for your injuries.
 Your initial consultation with us is free.
 During this consultation, we will listen to your concerns, assess your case, and advise you on what to do next.
 If you or a loved one has been affected by a motorcycle accident in Nebraska, contact us now.